-What is the legal definition of domestic violence in Colorado?
+What is the legal definition of domestic abuse in Wyoming?